A scar is skin that forms over a wound as the skin heals. There are 5 main types of abnormal scars:

 A scar may first look red and thick.
 It may may feel numb, itchy, painful, or sensitive.
 Some scars may also cause physical difficulties.
 For example a scar on the face may affect movement of the eyelids, or restrict motion, especially at a joint.

 Over time, the scar will change.
-It may become raised/thick, flat, depressed, dark, or light in color.
-The type of the wound will affect how noticeable the scar is.
+In most cases it will become less visible when it flattens and lightens.
+However, it may become raised/thick, depressed, or dark in color.
+The type and location of the wound will affect how noticeable the scar is.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to a skin specialist.